-If you’re reading this, you’re probably trying to get in on the rising CBD craze.
+Many of you that are reading this are probably trying to get in on the rising CBD craze.
 However, the abundance of choices can be quite overwhelming.
-Luckily, we’re here to make sense of the mumbo-jumbo surrounding hemp.
-Particularly, this is a guide about the different forms of full-spectrum vs broad-spectrum CBD.
+Luckily, we’re here to make sense of the mumbo-jumbo surrounding CBD.
+Particularly, this is a guide about the different forms of full spectrum vs. broad spectrum CBD.

-You may have heard from your friends that cannabidiol actually has a lot of health benefits.
-You may have even seen lots of online posts and blogs raving about how awesome hemp products are.
+You may have heard from your friends that cannabidiol has a lot of health benefits.
+You may have even seen lots of online posts and blogs raving about how awesome CBD products are.

-First of all, let’s discuss what this substance is.
-Cannabidiol is a substance extracted from the resinous flowers of the cannabis plant.
-Contrary to popular belief, it’s actually not going to make you “high.”
+First of all, let’s discuss what CBD is.
+Cannabidiol (CBD) is a substance extracted from the resinous flowers of the cannabis plant.
+Contrary to popular belief, it’s not going to make you “high.”

 Yes, this means it has THC as well but in minuscule amounts.
-Particularly, these wellness products in the US contain only the legal limit of 0.3% THC.
+Particularly, CBD products in the US contain only the legal limit of 0.3% THC.

 Rest assured that 0.3% THC will not induce mind-altering effects.
-It will, however, produce the “entourage effect,” boosting your wellness product’s effects.
-This is just one of the advantages that full-spectrum hemp has on the full-spectrum vs broad-spectrum CBD battle.
+It will, however, create the “entourage effect,” boosting your CBD product’s effects.

 - If you’re looking for maximum effects, then this is the choice for the best CBD oil.